Coronavirus Update: Every TV Show, Movie, Sport, and Major Event Canceled Due to COVID-19 | TV Guide

-The entertainment world has seen TV productions come to a halt, movie premiere dates delayed, and major events like E3, SXSW, Coachella, and WonderCon all postponed or canceled in response to the news.
+The entertainment world has seen TV productions come to a halt, movie premiere dates delayed, and major events like the Cannes Film Festival, E3, and Broadway musicals all postponed or canceled in response to the news.
 The sports world has also been heavily impacted, as leagues like the NBA, NHL, and MLB have all postponed or canceled their seasons of gameplay.
-There is also growing uncertainty surrounding the 2020 Summer Olympics in Japan, San Diego Comic-Con, and the Cannes Film Festival.
+The 2020 Summer Olympics in Tokyo have also been postponed, along with the Cannes Film Festival.
 Furthermore, many theme parks, including Disney and Universal's locations, are being closed down for the month of March in an effort to slow the spread of the virus.

 Read on for an updated roundup of all of the entertainment-related events that have been affected by the outbreak so far, and bookmark this page for additional updates to come.